Kevin Sorbo

-Kevin David Sorbo (born September 24, 1958) is an American actor.
+Kevin David Sorbo (born September 24, 1958) is an American actor, director and producer.
 He has had starring roles in two television series: as Hercules in Hercules: The Legendary Journeys (1995–1999) and as Captain Dylan Hunt in Andromeda (2000–2005).
 Sorbo played his first leading film role in the 1997 fantasy film Kull the Conqueror.
 Sorbo is also known for acting in Christian films, such as God's Not Dead (2014) and Let There Be Light (2017).

 Early life and education

 Sorbo was born in Mound, Minnesota, on September 24, 1958.
-He is of Norwegian descent.
+He is of Italian and Norwegian descent.
 He was raised in a Lutheran family.
 Sorbo attended Minnesota State University Moorhead, where he double majored in marketing and advertising.
 To help pay for tuition, he began to work as a model for print and television advertising.

 Career

 Early work

-In the mid-1980s, Sorbo travelled around Europe and Australia working in television commercials and also modelling for print advertisements.
+In the early 1980s, Sorbo travelled around Europe and Australia working in television commercials and modelling for print advertisements.
 During this period, he made his acting debut in an episode of the soap opera Santa Barbara in 1986.
 His second television appearance was in an episode of the sitcom 1st & Ten in 1988.
 He continued working in advertising and by the early 1990s, he had appeared in over 150 commercials.
 One of the popular commercials he appeared in was for Jim Beam bourbon whiskey, known for Sorbo's repeated catchphrase, "This ain't Jim Beam".

-His acting career continued in the early 1990s with guest appearances in Murder She Wrote and The Commish.
+His acting career continued in the early 1990s with guest appearances in Murder, She Wrote and The Commish.
 In 1992, he played his first leading role in an unsuccessful television pilot for a medical drama series titled Condition: Critical, which was not picked up, but aired as a television film on ABC.
 In 1993, he was considered for and lost out to Dean Cain as Superman in the TV series Lois & Clark: The New Adventures of Superman and was one of the possible contenders for the role of Fox Mulder in The X-Files, which went to David Duchovny.
 In 1993, he made his film debut in Slaughter of the Innocents.